scinote-eln/scinote-api-docs/source/includes/_projects.md

 --------- | -----------
-TEAM_ID | The ID of the team to retrieve projects from INCLUDES | if set to `comments`, project comments are also included
+TEAM_ID | The ID of the team to retrieve projects from INCLUDES | if set to `comments`, project comments are also included ARCHIVED | If set to `true` return only archived projects.
+If set to `false` return only active projects.

 ## Get Project